Plow-Controller/plow/README.md

 The Plow is accessible from System App tray under programming, or from The Plow Icon on the your Desktop.

+Closing The Plow, also closes any clients opened with The Plow.
+Leave The Plow open or it will shut down the clients.
+This is a bug and being worked on.
+Soon you should be able to close the Plow, and keep any clients started with the Plow running.

 To Update The Plow:

 Open The Plow Main Window/Extras Tab